Mark Charles Smith was born in North Carolina in 1983.

 Additionally, he teaches private lessons in guitar, piano, and composition, working with all ages and skill levels and covering a broad range of musical styles and pedagogical approaches.

 He remains active as a composer and performer.

 In his free time, Mark enjoys learning new things.
-Current areas of interest include: comparative planetology, baseball, vegetarian cooking, the French language, mycology, the paintings of Vincent Van Gogh, the writing of Mark Z. Danielewski, the Oxford comma, and the ever-crazy doings of his cat, Ladybug.
+Current areas of interest include: comparative planetology, baseball, the French language, mycology, the paintings of Vincent Van Gogh, the writing of Mark Z. Danielewski, the Oxford comma, and the ever-crazy doings of his cat, Ladybug.